 Which products passed or failed our tests and why

 How much EGCG, total catechins, and caffeine is in each product

 Why contamination with lead, cadmium and arsenic is a concern, and what our tests showed

 Price comparisons showing how to get a green tea product with EGCG at the lowest cost

 Clinical information about the efficacy of green tea and dosage

-Cautions and potential side effects for green tea -- including drug interactions, a warning for women who are pregnant or nursing, liver toxicity, and effects on bones and teeth
+Cautions and potential side effects for green tea -- including drug interactions, concerns with plastic tea bags, a warning for women who are pregnant or nursing, liver toxicity, and effects on bones and teeth

 Finding the Best Green Tea and Avoiding Dangers with CL Founder, Dr. Tod Cooperman